-In particular, the pressure to obtain statistically significant findings leads researchers to practices that violate objectivity.
+The pressure to obtain statistically significant findings leads researchers to practices that violate objectivity.
 A survey of management faculty found that 92 percent claimed to know of researchers who, within the previous year, had developed hypotheses after they analyzed the data (Bedeian, Taylor, and Miller's 2010).
 In addition, a survey of over 2,000 psychologists, 35 percent of the respondents admitted to "reporting an unexpected finding as having been predicted from the start."
-Further, 43 percent had decided to "exclude data after looking at the impact of doing so on the results" (John, Lowenstein, and Prelec, 2012.)
+Further, 43 percent had decided to "exclude data after looking at the impact of doing so on the results" (John, Lowenstein, and Prelec, 2012).

-Another indication of cheating is that the rate of journal retractions in medical research was around one in 10,000 from the 1970s to the year 2000, and some of those retractions were due to cheating The rate grew by a factor of 20 from the year 2000 to 2011.
+Another indication of cheating is the increased rate of journal retractions, some of which can be attributed to cheating.
+The rate of retractions in medical research was around one in 10,000 from the 1970s to the year 2000, but grew by a factor of 20 from the year 2000 to 2011.
 In addition, presumably due to the pressures to publish in those journals, papers in higher ranked journals were more likely to overestimate effect size and more likely to be found to be fraudulent (Brembs, et al. 2013).

-In practice, support for a preferred hypothesis-in the form of a statistically significant difference from a senseless null hypothesis, such as the sales of a product is not affected by the its price, is easily obtained by researchers who are only concerned with the requirement to publish.
+In practice, support for a preferred hypothesis-in the form of a statistically significant difference from a senseless null hypothesis (such as "the demand for a product is not affected by the its price")- is easily obtained by researchers who are concerned with the requirement to publish.
 The practice has been used increasingly since the 1960s; in more recent times it has been referred to as "p-hacking."

-For example, advocates have been able to analyze non-experimental data to support their hypothesis that competitor-oriented objectives-such as market share-lead to higher profits.
-In contrast, analyses of experimental studies have shown that market share objectives are detrimental to the profitability and survival of firms (Armstrong and Collopy, 1996; and Armstrong and Green, 2007).
-Similarly, analyses of non-experimental data by economists have supported the hypothesis that high payments for top corporate executives are beneficial to stockholders whereas experimental studies by organizational behavior researchers concludes that CEOs are currently overpaid such that stockholders' interests are harmed (Jacquart and Armstrong, 2013).
+For example, analysis of non-experimental data has been used to support the hypothesis that competitor-oriented objectives-such as market share-lead to higher profits for firms.
+In contrast, analyses of experimental studies have shown that market share objectives are detrimental to the profitability and survival of firms (Armstrong and Collopy, 1996; Armstrong and Green, 2007).
+Similarly, analyses of non-experimental data by economists support the hypothesis that high salaries for top corporate executives are beneficial to stockholders, whereas experimental studies by organizational behavior researchers conclude that CEOs are currently overpaid to a degree that stockholders' interests are harmed (Jacquart and Armstrong, 2013).

-The lack of specific objectives to produce useful scientific findings is perhaps the primary cause for the small percentage of such studies.
-Armstrong and Hubbard (1991) conducted a survey of editors of American Psychological Association (APA) journals that asked: "To the best of your memory, during the last two years of your tenure as editor of an APA journal, did your journal publish one or more papers that were considered to be both controversial and empirical?
+How often are useful scientific findings published given the current criteria?
+A survey of editors of American Psychological Association (APA) journals that asked: "To the best of your memory, during the last two years of your tenure as editor of an APA journal, did your journal publish one or more papers that were considered to be both controversial and empirical?
 (That is, papers that presented empirical evidence contradicting the prevailing wisdom.)"
-Sixteen of the 20 editors replied: seven could recall none, four said there was one, while three said there was at least one and two said they published several such papers.
+Sixteen of the 20 editors replied: seven could recall none, four said there was one, while three said there was at least one and two said they published several such papers (Armstrong and Hubbard, 1991 predictions based on the studies' hypotheses.

-To assess the usefulness of academic research on consumer behavior, one study used 20 empirical papers from the Journal of Consumer Research (JCR).
 Each paper described how the researchers' hypotheses were based on their reviews of prior research.
-All of their favored hypotheses were supported by statistically significant findings.
-Descriptions of a sample of hypotheses from the 20 studies were presented to 16 academics randomly sampled from the membership of the Association for Consumer Research, 12 marketing practitioners, and 43 high-school students.
-In all, they made 1,736 directional predictions about the studies' findings on 105 hypotheses.
-Given that the hypotheses were said to be based on prior cumulative knowledge, the academics should have had an advantage over the practitioners and students.
-Contrary to that expectation, the academics were correct on only 51 percent of their predictions while the students were correct on 57 percent, and the practitioners were on 58 percent.
-That finding failed to support the hypothesis that the JCR papers contributed to useful knowledge about consumer behavior.
-(Armstrong 1991.)
+The current papers supported the prior research and the results were statistically significant.
+Descriptions of a sample of hypotheses from the 20 studies were presented to 16 consumer research academics, 12 marketing practitioners, and 43 high-school students.
+In all, the subjects made 1,736 directional predictions about the studies' findings on 105 hypotheses (Armstrong, 1991).